vasupradharamac/Kryptomania/README.md

 Kryptomania has a login page which allows the user to login into their account.

-Please make sure to use the below credentials to access the app.
+Please make sure to use the provided credentials to access the app.
 USERNAME: `example@gmail.com`
 PASSWORD: `adminpass`